 Pratha GarkotiGender Mainstreaming Intern, United Nations Development Programme

 MSc in Gender and International Relations, University of Bristol

 Pratha Garkoti is a 2018 Commonwealth Shared Scholar.
+She holds a Master of Science in Gender and International Relations from the University of Bristol UK, a Master of Arts in Gender Studies from Ambedkar University Delhi, and a Bachelor of Arts in Political Science from the University of Delhi, India.
 Her areas of interest include the WPS Agenda, non-traditional security threats particularly climate change, human (in)security, sustainable development goals, and gender-based violence.
-As a New Developments Reporter of the Global Policy Review at the International Women's Initiative (IWI) she is responsible for reporting and analyzing policies that directly or indirectly affect women’s rights and gender equality worldwide.
+She is currently working with UNDP in India as a Gender Mainstreaming Intern for the Natural Resource Management and Biodiversity Projects.
+Moreover, as a New Developments Reporter for the Global Policy Review at the International Women’s Initiative (The IWI), she is also responsible for reporting and analyzing policies that directly or indirectly affect women’s rights and gender equality worldwide.
 The IWI is a global policy change and advocacy-oriented women’s human rights think-tank based out of the UK.
-Garkoti was also a team member of a study supported by the National Human Rights Commission of India which examined violence against Indian women via perpetrators’ perceptions and actions.

 Molly GilliganGender and Environmental Policy Consultant, EnGen Collaborative